ThriveOnz360

 The Function: International Employment Without the Legal Complexity

 The moment a business hires in a country where it has no legal entity, it needs this layer.
-Two accelerating drivers: the normalisation of distributed work (talent in 10 countries is now operationally ordinary) and the intensification of misclassification enforcement (Australia’s Fair Work Act changes, UK IR35 rules, US state contractor classification laws).
+Two accelerating drivers: the normalisation of distributed work (talent in 10 countries is now operationally ordinary) and the intensification of misclassification enforcement (Australia’s Fair Work Act changes, UK IR35 rules, Portugal Law 12/2013).
 Getting this wrong — paying a contractor who should legally be an employee — is an expensive compliance failure.
+See: IR35 Guide 2026 and How to Hire in Portugal from UK 2026.

 Deel — EOR in 150+ Countries, Contractor Management in 150+ Currencies